-1. Appreciate how in the past decade, technology has helped bring about radical changes across industries and throughout societies.
+1. Appreciate how in recent years, technology has helped bring about radical changes across industries and throughout societies.

-This book is written for a world that has changed radically in the past decade.
+This book is written for a world that has changed radically in the most recent years of your lifetime.

 At the start of the prior decade, Google barely existed and well-known strategists dismissed Internet advertising models.M.
 Porter, "Strategy and the Internet," Harvard Business Review 79, no. 3 (March 2001): 62-78.
 By decade's end, Google brought in more advertising revenue than any firm, online or off, and had risen to become the most profitable media company on the planet.
 Today billions in advertising dollars flee old media and are pouring into digital efforts, and this shift is reshaping industries and redefining skills needed to reach today's consumers.